-Zenith employed its first member of staff dedicated to geothermal modelling in 2006.
-It employed further specialist expertise in 2007 and now sees this as a regular part of the company's consulting services.
+Zenith added geothermal modelling to its scope of services in 2006 and this remains one of the company's consulting services.

 Principle 10: Business should work against corruption in all its forms, including extortion and bribery

 Zenith has had to act directly against corruption or possible corruption in a limited number of instances.